 What is the most effortless art to sell?

-In general, paintings and prints tend to be the most detailed artwork to sell, while sculptures and other three-dimensional pieces can be a bit more complicated.
+In general, paintings and prints are the most detailed artwork to sell, while sculptures and other three-dimensional pieces can be a bit more complicated.
 The easiest art to sell is representational art featuring recognizable objects or scenes.
 This is because buyers can easily understand the artist’s intent and don’t spend time deciphering what they’re looking at.

 Do colored pencil drawings sell?